ROUTES INTO HAIRDRESSING

 Starting early?
 Changing career path?
 Re-training?
 There are some more flexible routes into hairdressing that may interest you...

-The conventional Saturday job route into a salon does still exist, even if Saturday and weekend jobs are declining in popularity, according to recent research.
+The conventional Saturday job route into a salon does still exist.

 You’d certainly be in good company.
 Many of the UK’s most successful people have spoken publicly about their Saturday jobs: the London Mayor Sadiq Khan worked on a building site, the broadcaster Robert Peston cleaned freezers in a frozen food shop, and guess what!
 The entrepreneur Karren Brady worked in a hair salon.